vidsinghal/Cornucopia/README.md

     c.) arm
     d.) mips

 4.)
-Run option parser to get the architecture specific optimization options We need to run this to get the correct optimization flags for the architecture chosen.
+Run option parser to get the architecture specific optimization options.
+We need to run this to get the correct optimization flags for the architecture chosen.
 If you choose `mips` for example run the following command in the `/root` directory where `optionParser.py` resides to get all the target specific options which will be outputted in the file `option_list.txt`.